JaouadMousser/AVN-API/README.txt

          AvnParser avp = new AvnParser("جلس", SEARCH_BY.ROOT);

          This constructor instan tiates an ArrayList with AvnClass ohjects where the verb "جلس" is found as member of the given type.
-The              list is returned
+The list is returned by the method:
-         with the method:

          avp.getAvnClasses();